wp-plugins/multisite-cloner/readme.txt

 In WordPress Multisite, new sites get a boring default template, without any custom settings or starter content.

-This plugins allows you to select a specific blog on your network, a "master" one, that will be cloned every time a new blog is created.
+This plugin allows you to select a specific blog on your network, a "master" one, that will be cloned every time a new blog is created.

 In this way, new blogs will contain all posts, uploads, theme settings and plugin options from the master blog.